 Saverna are setting new standards for RNA-targeted pharmaceuticals

 Interview with Dr. Kamal Azzaoui, CEO and co-founder of Saverna Therapeutics.
-With the support of the Catalyze team in Switzerland the BUTTERFLY project, led by Saverna Therapeutics, won a €1.4 million award from the Eurostars programme, which supports international and collaborative R&D projects led by small- and medium- sized enterprises.
+With the support of the Catalyze Switzerland team, the BUTTERFLY project, led by Saverna Therapeutics, won a €1.4 million award from the Eurostars programme, which supports international and collaborative R&D projects led by small- and medium- sized enterprises.
 The project began on April 1st 2019 and will run for 36 months.

 Saverna Therapeutics has developed a drug discovery platform that combines machine learning and fragment-based screening.
 This platform greatly enhances the drug discovery process, allowing them to address the challenge of developing RNA-targeting small molecule drugs.
 Compared to common RNA-targeting drugs, (such as oligonucleotides), small molecule inhibitors are predicted to show far superior safety and efficacy, in addition to a significantly reduced cost.